 - Session: Any first-party cookie with no expiry time, or more specifically any first-party cookie set to expire when the web browser is closed.
 First-party cookies are those with a domain name that matches the domain or any sub domain(s) of the actual site being analysed.
 Often this is essential data storage such as a user being able to login to the website account and move around the website whilst being kept logged in or being able to add items to their basket and consequently pay and complete a transaction.
 These cookies are temporary and when a browser is closed then they are removed.

 - Third-party: Any third-party cookie regardless of expiry time.
 Third-party cookies are those with a domain name that differs completely from the domain of the actual site being analysed.
 These cookies can also be used by social networking websites such as Facebook or Twitter.
 If social bookmarking links are used on a website then Facebook and Twitter will use cookie to enhance a visitor’s interaction with these services.
 Google Analytics is also considered a third party cookie.

 Below we list a breakdown of the cookies we use on this website and their purpose.
 Our usage of cookies is completely legitimate and we don’t collect any data for the purposes of cross website advertising.

-To allow us to better understand the kind of people who visit the website and what content they’re reading.
-This allows use to make better decisions about content and offers.
+We use tracking cookies to allow us to better understand the kind of people who visit this website and what content they’re reading.
+This allows use to make better decisions about our content, offers and fundraising campaigns.
 Occasionally, we will compile aggregate statistics about the number of visitors this site receives, and browsers being used.
 No personally identifying data is included in this type of reporting.